Pasteis de Belem

 Rua do Alecrim 70, 1200-018

 This is a must-go!
 Palacio Chiado is an eating destination made up of five different restaurants (and bars) under the one roof (basically meat, salad, local cuisine and dessert) – The beauty of it is that everyone at the table can opt to eat from any one of the restaurants.
 I’ll let the photo’s speak for themselves in terms of décor – Absolutely incredible.
-It looks very high end but price wise it's very reasonable.
+It looks high end but price wise it's very reasonable.

 Avenue Almirante Reis nº1 - H, 1150-007